hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2TriangleBrush.class/README.md

-M2TriangleBrush is an M2IconMenuItem used to select the triangle brush tool.
+An M2TriangleBrush is an M2ToolMenuItem used to select the triangle brush tool.